mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Sunday, 12 October 2025

-- The average temperature today is 8.45˚C,
+- The average temperature today is 9.52˚C,
-- With highs of 8.45˚C and lows of 8.45˚C,
+- With highs of 10.55˚C and lows of 8.71˚C,
-- It may feel like 8.45˚C with scattered clouds
+- It may feel like 8.58˚C with mist
-- The wind speed is 1.12m/s and visibility is 10000m
+- The wind speed is 2.06m/s and visibility is 5000m
-- The pressure is 1033hPa and humidity is 90%
+- The pressure is 1032hPa and humidity is 88%
 - The sun will rise at 06:27 and set at 17:21

 <!-- weather_marker ends -->